ohnogaurav/YTAudioDownloader/README.md

 ## Overview

 YouTube Audio Downloader is a Python-based tool designed to help users download audio from YouTube videos.
-It utilizes the yt-dlp library for downloading audio in .m4a format and features a user-friendly GUI built with Tkinter, Allowing users to easily input video URLs and save the audio files.
+It utilizes the yt-dlp library for downloading audio in .m4a format and features a user-friendly GUI built with Tkinter, allowing users to easily input video URLs and save the audio files.

 ## Features